 The Fire, Flour & Fork folks have just thrown down the gauntlet for food and wine festivals — so much talent in this city last night and through the weekend, done in such a different manner.

 — Travis Croxton, co-owner of Rappahannock River Oysters

 but, what is fire, flour & fork?

-Fire, Flour & Fork is 4 days and 40+ ways of putting Richmond on a plate...and in a glass.
+Fire, Flour & Fork is 3 days and 30+ ways of putting Richmond on a plate...and in a glass.
 Most events pair our local chefs and producers with out of town experts for a potluck of events in and around downtown Richmond.
-Tours, lunches, dinners, brunches, classes in restaurants and chef demos at Food U''s Cook's Campus at VMFA and Virginia Museum of History & Culture on Saturday, Nov.
+Tours, lunches, dinners, brunches, classes in restaurants and chef demos at Food U''s Cook's Campus at Virginia Museum of History & Culture on Sunday, Nov.
 3rd will keep you well-nourished in body and mind.

 giving back to richmond

 Richmond restaurants are famously generous and FFF upholds that tradition.
 Every ticketed Fire, Flour & Fork event benefits a local nonprofit, raising more than $12,000 each year.
 Previous years' beneficiaries included J. Sargeant Reynolds Culinary Scholarship Fund, Renew Richmond, Tricycle Gardens, Slow Food RVA, Shalom Farms, OutRVA, Preservation Virginia, Black History Museum & Cultural Center, VMFA Foundation, The Valentine, Center for Rural Culture, Lewis Ginter Community Kitchen and FeedMore.
 FFF also provides free tickets to organizations such as the Conrad Center and Tricycle Urban Ag to open the doors to those early in their culinary careers.